If you’re on this page, you’re probably already convinced of the importance of SEO and organic traffic.

 - The popularity of the sites linking to you

-- The relevance of links to your pages – Does the anchor text include target phrases on your site?
+- The relevance of links to your pages – Does the anchor text include target phrases about your content?

-- The linking history of the site linking to you (Spammy websites tend to link to each other)
+- The linking history of the sites linking to you (Spammy websites tend to link to each other)

 - The freshness of the links to your pages

-- Social shares – Are your pages linked to on social media platforms?
+- Social shares – Are your pages linked to on social media?